 "Once men turned their thinking over to machines in the hope that this would set them free.
 But that only permitted other men with machines to enslave them." - Frank Herbert (Dune)

 Our society has become completely dependent on the use of computers and software for many activities.
 From buying groceries, playing music, conducting business and keeping in contact with friends and family.

 For a society to enjoy freedoms of associate, expression and privacy, people need to have control over the technology they use in their homes, schools, businesses and government.
 For society to control technology, it needs to use software that respects the users' freedom.
 This means that the user can run, copy, distribute, study, change and improve the software.
 Thus, “free software” is a matter of liberty, not price1.

 Free software ensures equal rights of the programs to their users.

 We are not focused on the technology but the ethics and morals of how software is used.

-As passionate free software activists, we sometimes feel a little lonely here in Australia watching and listening to all the action in the US and Europe.
+We are a passionate free software group dedicted to supporting the community.
 While there are plenty of computing meet-ups and user groups in Australia (which we also attend), most are about the technology rather than the social issues like freedom and privacy.
-We feel there is a clear niche for people wanting less technical, more activism flavoured meet-ups.
+We feel there is a clear niche for people wanting less technical and more ethics flavoured meet-ups.

 We hold physical meet-ups to work and socialise with other free software activists.
-We share the values of the Free Software Foundation, the GNU Project and LibrePlanet — a worldwide network of free software groups.
+We share the values of the Free Software Foundation and the GNU Project - a worldwide network of free software groups.
 We also work alongside other local and national GNU/Linux groups to spread the word about software freedom.

 Subscribe to our news feed.